 Since there is no consensus on which tools are most appropriate for assessing social relationships, we used multiple measures of loneliness and social isolation to test the robustness of our findings.
-We found no marked differences in results.
+We found no marked differences in results relating to either loneliness or social isolation, suggesting that a shorter index (as developed by Elovainio and colleagues, for example) could be sufficient to capture the implications of a person’s social network for health.
+Future studies comparing the overlap across measures, and their relationship with different outcomes, will help to clarify which tools might be most appropriate for use in epidemiological studies.
 Sensitivity analyses were also run using the Framingham score, which captures CVD risk over a ten-year period; the results obtained resembled those based on the baseline measures of cholesterol, diabetes, blood pressure, smoking status and hypertensive medication.

+Non-fatal CVD events were self-reported by participants at every wave.
+While this is generally recognized as a relatively robust measure of outcomes such as myocardial infarction or stroke, it may be that participants omitted to, or incorrectly reported, certain events.
+The possibility that our results were affected by systematic misreporting cannot be excluded, and nor can we be certain that the month and year of diagnosis they provided was accurate.

-Similarly to many other panel studies, attrition in ELSA is socio-economically graded and more severe among underprivileged individuals.5 Since lower socio-economic status is associated with weaker social relationships and CVD incidence, it may be that our analyses underestimate the effect of loneliness and social isolation.510, 11, 18, 19, 37 can exclude confounding by causes not included in our models.
+Similarly to many other panel studies, attrition in ELSA is socio-economically graded and more severe among underprivileged individuals.5 Since lower socio-economic status is associated with weaker social relationships and CVD incidence, it may be that our analyses underestimate the effect of loneliness and social isolation.
+Participants lost to follow-up were more likely to report lower levels of education, be less wealthy, be older and report a limiting long-standing illness .5 Since socio-economic status, age and health are risk factors for loneliness and social isolation as well as CVD,10, 11, 18, 19, 37 it is possible that people lost to follow-up were more lonely or isolated, and at greater risk of CVD, compared with individuals who remained in the study.
+We also note that patients with prior events, and patients with otherwise poor health and disability, individuals on anticoagulant drugs, and those reporting clotting or bleeding disorders, were excluded from this study.
+These subjects could be more prone to isolation and at greater risk of CVD; their exclusion may explain that we found no association between social isolation and CVD incidence, and we cannot generalise our findings to these populations.
+Nor can we exclude confounding by other causes not included in our models.
 Many factors, such as depression and health-related behaviours, may be both confounders and on the causal pathway.
 Since survival analyses do not enable us to distinguish between these two effects, we restricted the variables in our models to the factors routinely assessed in practice.
 Our hypothesis was that loneliness and isolation could be markers of, if not causal factors for, disease risk.
 In common with other observational studies, we cannot infer causality from our data.

 Implications